 The fine print

-Also there are stories of huge bills for data used – the Pay as You Go rate for international data use is $2.05 per MB so that’s a whopping $2000 per Gigabyte.
+Also there are stories of huge bills for data used – the Pay as You Go rate for international data use is $2.05 per MB so that’s a whopping $2000/Gb to $16,000/Gb depending upon the country. eSIMS are typically $3/Gb!

 Summary – get an eSIM!

 Wow it’s so bloody complicated – but the answer is really simple: We recommend an eSIM!
 The days pass will add up to $300 a month and having to worry about call cost it not worth the hassle.
-Go to our partner AirAlo by clicking this link and signing up for the eSIM that best suits your needs.
-They have 20Gigs of data for $37 for 30 days for all of Europe and if you’re just going to one country: how about 10gb of data for $22.50 for the UK.
+Go to our compare providers page and see the best deals on eSIMs and sign up for the eSIM that best suits your needs.